jameskimmel/Nextcloud_Ubuntu/nextcloud.md

 sudo ln -s /snap/bin/certbot /usr/bin/certbot
 ```

-For certbot to be sucessfull, you need an A or AAAA record that points to your proxy with the open port 80.
+For certbot to be sucessfull, you need an A or AAAA record that points to your instance with the open port 80.

 ```bash
 sudo certbot